MoarVM/MoarVM/docs/jit/ir.md

 For visual clarity, macro arguments are indicated by a ',' prefix, like ,a.
 The arguments given to the macro (words, operands, numbers, substitution names, or entire trees) are spliced directly into the macro.
-In short, *tree macro's are a syntax-level facility*, and you should expect no more of them.
+In short, *tree macros are a syntax-level facility*, and you should expect no more of them.

 Finally, **comments** are lines starting with the '#' sign.
 Space or